-Nevada's process for monitoring EIS provider programs for compliance with the requirements of the IDEA was revised in FFY 2015.
-In FFY 2017, the Part C Office completed comprehensive on-site monitoring of six (6) EIS programs relative to this indicator.
-This was the completion of a two-year monitoring cycle that includes an on-site review of all programs statewide.
-The general target is to complete a review of half of the programs in each year of the cycle; however, the number of children enrolled in each program was taken into consideration to ensure an equitable breakdown of the number of children served statewide so the data is representative of all children across the state for each year of the cycle.
+Nevada's process for monitoring EIS provider programs for compliance with the requirements of the IDEA was reversely 2017, the Part C Office completed comprehensive on-site monitoring of six (6) EIS programs relative to this is completion of a two-year monitoring cycle that includes an on-site review of all programs statewide.
+The general review of half of the programs in each year of the cycle; however, the number of children enrolled in each program consideration to ensure an equitable breakdown of the number of children served statewide so the data is represented by the state for each year of the cycle.

-Data for this indicator are gathered through child record reviews and are required to include all IFSP junctures (initial, annual and all reviews including 6-month reviews or other reviews requested by the program or family).
-The timeframe covered for the FFY 2017 monitoring was all activity between July 1, 2017 and March 31, 2018.
-A minimum number of records was required to be reviewed by the IDEA Part C Office, which included: 10% of enrollment for large programs (300 or more active children) and 20% for smaller programs (fewer than 300 active children).
-The number of records reviewed is sufficient to ensure the data was representative of the statewide enrollment and accurately reflected the programs performance relative to all children served by the program.
+Data for this indicator are gathered through child record reviews and are required to include all IFSP junctures (in reviews including 6-month reviews or other reviews requested by the program or family).
+The timeframe covered to monitoring was all activity between July 1, 2017 and March 31, 2018.
+A minimum number of records was required IDEA Part C Office, which included: 10% of enrollment for large programs (300 or more active children) and 20% (fewer than 300 active children).
+The number of records reviewed is sufficient to ensure the data was representate enrollment and accurately reflected the programs performance relative to all children served by the program.